 If you are covered by certain kinds of retirement plans, you can choose to have part of your compensation contributed by your employer to a retirement fund, rather than have it paid to you.
 The amount you set aside (called an elective deferral) is treated as an employer contribution to a qualified plan.
-It is not included in wages subject to income tax at the time contributed.
+An elective deferral, other than a designated Roth contribution (discussed later), is not included in wages subject to income tax at the time contributed.
 However, it is included in wages subject to social security and Medicare taxes.